Atari Corporation: History

-In 1989, Atari released the Lynx, a handheld console with color graphics, to critical acclaim.
+In 1989, Atari released the Lynx, a handheld console with color graphics.
 However, a shortage of parts kept the system from being released nationwide for the 1989 Christmas season; the Lynx lost market share to Nintendo's Game Boy, which had only a monochrome display, but a much better battery life, and was widely available.

 As the fortunes of Atari's computers faded, video games again became the company's main focus.
 In 1993, Atari released its last console, the Jaguar.
-One of the first entries in the fifth generation of game consoles, the Jaguar was marketed as the world's first 64-bit console.
-However, due to a games library which was low in both quantity and quality, as well as being extremely difficult to program games for the system because of its multi-chip architecture, it was unable to compete effectively against the incumbent fourth generation consoles; the Sega Saturn and Sony PlayStation would outsell the Jaguar in very large numbers late in its lifespan.
+One of the first entries in the fifth generation of video game consoles, the Jaguar was marketed as the world's first 64-bit console.
+However, due to a games library which was low in both quantity and quality, as well as being extremely difficult to program games for the system because of its multi-chip architecture, it was unable to compete effectively against the incumbent fourth generation consoles.

 Atari sustained a net loss of $49.6 million for 1995, with $27.7 million in losses during the last quarter of the year alone.